salilab/saliweb/doc/frontend.rst

 :meth:`~saliwebfrontend.get_index_page`,
 :meth:`~saliwebfrontend.get_submit_page` and
 :meth:`~saliwebfrontend.get_results_page` methods respectively.
+Optionally, a download page (to get the software used by the web service to run locally, or to download data sets and other information) can be implemented by overriding the :meth:`~saliwebfrontend.get_download_page` method.
 (There are also :meth:`~saliwebfrontend.get_queue_page` and :meth:`~saliwebfrontend.get_help_page` methods but the default implementations already show all jobs in the queue and a simple help page, respectively,